gwendalminguy/tool-echoes/README.md

 The statistics can be updated using the following command:

 ```
-$ ./statistics.py -y <year>
+$ ./statistics.py [-y <year>]
 ```

-This will export the statistics for the chosen year (or for the current year if not specified) as a json file in the `archives/`directory, and print those statistics to the terminal.
+This will export the statistics for the current year as a json file in the `archives/`directory, and print those statistics to the terminal.
+The `index.html` file can then be opened in any web browser to view the statistics.

+### Year:

+If desired, the script can be launched to export statistics for any previous year (as long as the history database contains matching entries).
+The desired year can then be chosen by calling it as a command-line argument with **-y** or **--year**, followed by the year itself.

 ### Limitations: